Montana Geographic Information

 Montana Spatial Data Infrastructure (MSDI)

-The Montana Spatial Data Infrastructure (MSDI) is made up of fifteen “framework” geographic data themes vital to Montanans for understanding the State’s expansive and complex geography.
-Eight of the framework themes are federally recognized by the Federal Geographic Data Committee through the National Spatial Data Infrastructure.
-Seven additional themes have been selected by the Montana Geospatial Information Advisory Council (MGIA).
+The MSDI contains fifteen (15) framework geographic data themes vital to Montanans for understanding the State’s expansive and complex geography.
+Eight (8) of the framework themes are federally recognized by the Federal Geographic Data Committee through the National Spatial Data Infrastructure.
+Seven (7) additional themes were selected by the Montana Geospatial Information Advisory Council (MGIA).

 What is GIS?